I hope everyone had a great christmas and holidays so far. No this is not the Death Star, it’s a full moon on Christmas Day.

 This year we were lucky and had a full moon on Christmas Day.
 The last festive full moon was in 1977 – 38 years ago and the next one is not due until 2034 according to NASA.

 For the Photographer:

 So I ramped up my ISO to 640, set my aperture to 13 and let the camera do the exposure calculation.
 Make sure you set your camera to “center-weight” exposure.
 If not, the camera tries to expose the black around the moon as well to get an even grey image.
-My camera calculated an exposure of 1/250.
-Being setup on a tripod this was no problem and to further prevent shaking I used also mirror lockup and a 2 second timer.
+My camera calculated the exposure to be 1/250.
+Being set up on a tripod this was no problem and to further prevent shaking I used also mirror lockup and a 2-second timer.

 I took a bunch of pictures just to make sure I have one good one.
 It’s hard to judge the quality on the little screen.
 After that some post processing in Lightroom and after quiet a bit of cropping here we are.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com

 Some of Peter’s photos are published on corporate websites, in-flight magazines, travel guides, and much more.